venkat-verti/git-practice/README.md

 Please:

 1. Fork this repo
-2. Make two changes, in *two separate commits*, to test.py in branch called "Branch_1"
+2. Make two changes, in *two separate commits*, to `test.py` in a branch called "Branch_1"

    **One of these changes must be the insertion of a new method between fizz_buzz and json_to_csv**